smcclab/smc-course/_deliverables/03-lens-performance.md

 - demonstrated potential for collaboration with other ensemble members

-- the staging and performance of your LENS artefact during the concert (including from an audience perspective)
+- the staging and performance of your LENS artefact during the live-streamed concert (including from an audience perspective)

 - overall design/composition quality